johannesschiessl/chatset/README.md

    pnpm start
    ```

 That's it!
-Your jxs Chat instance should now be running.
+Your chatset instance should now be running.

 ## Contributing

 Feel free to contribute by creating issues or pull requests.
 Suggestions for new features are always welcome!

-Just note that I cannot accept PRs (or change anything) until the T3 Chat Cloneathon is over.

 ## License